-The obelisk is 25.5 metres tall and is supported on bronze lions.
+The obelisk is 25.5 metres tall and rests on bronze lions.
 It is surmounted by the arms in bronze of the Chigi princely family.

 The colonnades define the piazza.
 The elliptical center of the square contrasts with the trapezoidal entrance area.
 The paving is varied by radiating lines in travertine limestone.

 Gian Lorenzo Bernini and his team sculpted the 140 statues of saints that adorn the balustrades on the colonnades.